-- Undo the union at the cold water inlet to the solar cold pipe. - Undo the fitting and remove the solar cold pipe from the solar storage tank. - Connect a hose to the tank connection.
-Let the other end of the hose go to a drain. - Open the temperature pressure relief valve by holding the lever in the raised position. - This will let air into the solar storage tank and allow the water to drain through the hose. - If flushing the solar storage tank: - Disconnect and remove the booster heating unit. - Place a hose inside the tank. - Open the isolation valve to the hose. - Allow the hose to run until water runs clear from the hose connected to the cold water connection. - When satisfied the solar storage tank is flushed, close the cold water isolation valve to the hose and remove the hose from the tank. - Replace and reconnect the booster heating unit. - When satisfied the solar storage tank is drained and / or flushed, remove the hose from the cold water inlet connection and reconnect the solar cold pipe to the solar storage tank and cold water pipe work to the solar cold pipe.
+- Undo the union at the cold water inlet to the solar storage tank and attach a hose. - Let the other end of the hose go to a drain. - Operate the relief valve again.

+This will let air into the solar storage tank and allow the water to drain through the hose.

+- If flushing the solar storage tank: - Disconnect and remove the booster heating unit. - Place a hose inside the tank. - Open the isolation valve to the hose. - Allow the hose to run until water runs clear from the hose connected to the cold water connection. - When satisfied the solar storage tank is flushed, close the cold water isolation valve to the hose and remove the hose from the tank. - Replace and reconnect the booster heating unit. - When satisfied the solar storage tank is drained or flushed, remove the hose and reconnect the cold water pipe work. - Refit and tighten the closed circuit relief valve on the left side of the solar storage tank. - Remove the hose from the valve drain port of the fill drain valve assembly.